ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 Uses [CreateAction](http://schema.org/CreateAction) and [UpdateAction](http://schema.org/UpdateAction) class to model the contributions of _Context Entities_ of type [Person](http://schema.org/Person) or [Organization](http://schema.org/Organization) in the creation of files.

-In this example the CreateAction has a human [agent](http://schema.org/agent), the object is a Place (a cave) and the Hovermap drone is the [instrument](http://schema.org/instrument) used in the file creation event.
+In this example the CreateAction has a human [agent], the object is a Place (a cave) and the Hovermap drone is the [instrument] used in the file creation event.

 ```json